axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3470

-A new [`text` column](../../sql/examples/select-text-value.md) was made available in the `SELECT` expression and the `WHERE` clause, so that string annotations can be displayed in the result set along with numeric values.
+A new [`text` column](../../sql/examples/select-text-value.md) is available in the `SELECT` expression and the `WHERE` clause, so that string annotations are displayed in the result set along with numeric values.
 The `text` column can be selected in a simple query or in a `JOIN` query.

 ```sql
 SELECT entity, datetime, value, text